apigee/openbank/README.md

 #### Pre-requisites
 + node.js
 + npm
-+ 2 pair of RSA256 keys, one for the bank and other for the tpp
++ Two pair of RSA256 keys, one for the Bank and other for the Tpp
 ```
 #to generate bank's keys
 ssh-keygen -t rsa -b 4096 -f bank.key